HomeContactsSite Map

 The average is from one to three, although we use some quartets and, very occasionally, larger groups.

-Do the musicians get paid for their performances?
+Do the musicians get paid for these programs?

 All musicians are paid a professional fee for their services.
 Fees are negotiated on an individual basis.